leoramos1292/LiveProjectCodeSummary/README.md

 Introduction

 At the end of The Tech Academy's bootcamp I did a two week Live Project with fellow Tech Academy Students.
-We worked on an ASP.NET MVC Webapp using a code first database model with Entity Framework.
+We worked on an ASP.NET MVC Webapp using a code first database model with Entity Framework for a local Theater Group in Portland, OR.

-**Front End**
+## Front End

 I worked on styling a create form using HTML and CSS for the site we were working on.
 The HTML was mostly in place by the time I started working on it but it was using a lot of bootstrap classes.
 I removed some bootstrap classes and added my own classes to them.